 In the past 5-7 years we have seen a massive ‘wait and see’ attitude with clients engaging speakers a few short months and even weeks out before an event.
 It best to start the booking process earlier to engage the speaker in the agenda design.

 Think about the expertise of your speaker.
 Yes, the stage is where they shine, but think about the hundreds and hundreds of conferences and events they have attended.
 They have seen it all!
 They can help with suggesting creative meeting themes and also recommend best times for their sessions.

-Can you speaker help with a sponsorship pitch?
+Can your speaker’s name help with a sponsorship pitch?
 We have lots of clients who actively seek out their preferred speaker, and then have to go find sponsorship dollars to make it work.
 Some speakers are open to shooting a short 60 second video that can be sent to potential attendees to get momentum and engagement prior to the event—this is a great place to thank sponsors for making the engagement possible.

 DURING THE EVENT